dvrpc/ipd/docs/index.md

 ### 5b.i. _Exception_ {#five_b_i}

-The API does not allow redundant downloads, so universes for Older Adults and Youth are duplicated after downloa- `duplicate_cols` identifies duplicate API calls, and `combined_rows` serves as a crosswalk to duplicate and rename fields.
+The API does not allow redundant downloads, so universes for Older Adults and Youth are duplicated after download. `duplicate_cols` identifies duplicate API calls, and `combined_rows` serves as a crosswalk to duplicate and rename fields.
 <br>

 ```r